 (b) the agency’s belief as to what are the person’s reasons for wishing to obtain access.

-11. Access applications
+11. Application for access

 (1) A person who wishes to obtain access to one or more documents of an agency (other than an exempt agency) may make an application to the agency.